gregtwallace/certwarden.com/docs/2_getting_started/4_acme_configuration.md

 Challenge Solvers facilitate the process of proving control over the domain you're requesting a certificate for.

-By default LeGo serves http-01 challenges over an http server on port 4070.
+By default Cert Warden serves http-01 challenges over an http server on port 4070.
 See [Providers (Challenge Solvers)](/docs/user_interface/providers) for details on how to change this.